digiscot/digiscot-website/pages/charter.md

     window.open(url, "Window2", "status=no,height=" + height + ",width=" + width + ",resizable=yes,left=" + leftPosition + ",top=" + topPosition + ",screenX=" + leftPosition + ",screenY=" + topPosition + ",toolbar=no,menubar=no,scrollbars=yes,location=no,directories=no");
   }
 </script>

+## Get the logo

+If your organisation has signed the Charter then we'd love you to tell the world about it!
+Use the link below to download logos (PNG, JPG and EPS formats) for use on your website, letterheads and other materials.

+<a href="/files/digital-charter-logos.zip" class="btn btn-primary btn-lg">Download logos</a>

+Please link the logo back to this page at [http://digital.scvo.org.uk/charter](/charter/) or your individual [signatory page](/charter/signatories/).